emi420/ollama-batch/README.md

 # Ollama Batch Text Processor

-This simple utility will run LLM prompts over a list of texts and print the results as JSON.
+This simple utility will runs LLM prompts over a list of texts and print the results as a JSON response.

-How it works? it contatenates your prompt with each text and call ollama over it.
+### How it works?

+It contatenates your prompt with each text and call ollama over it.

 For example, if your prompt is: